 Be active consistently.

-Having been introduced to Board Booster, I gave it a try.
+Having been introduced to Tailwind, I gave it a try.

-It has a 10,000 pin trial – which is huge, and has pretty much guaranteed that I will be upgrading when I reach the limit.
+It has a free trial – which is huge, and has pretty much guaranteed that I will be upgrading when I reach the limit.

-After a few days it analyzes which were the low-performing duplicates and deletes them.
+After a few days it analyzes which were the low-performing giving you more insight into whether you need to adjust your graphics, keywords, or both.

-I guarantee you Board Booster has been the number one factor in increasing my Pinterest engagement in the past two months.
+I guarantee you Tailwind has been the number one factor in increasing my Pinterest engagement in the past two months.

 I now also get over 150k monthly views – whereas a few months ago this was pretty much non-existent.